ryanczm/Analytic-Musings/notes/fa/fa.md

 ### Bet Sizing

 * How to size bets and spread capital out?
 Concentrate on a few games or spread?
 How to weigh in depth and cross section?
-If signal is weak, you spread bets.
+Probably from quantitative trading.

+### Other Data Sources

+* Statsbomb API - Paid API from Hudl, covers very extensive match events, up to the coordinates of each pass, each carry/dribble.
+* SportsMonk API - Paid API, of interest is the player statistics section, which could be used to handroll custom player ratings if needed.
+E.g for attackers, G/A, shots on/off target, successful dribbles, key passes, big chances created and missed.

 ## Player Assessment with Stats